 The myophene is connected to muscular activity, cenesthesic sensations, and sensations of movement.
-It is found at the basis of martial arts or practices such as tai chi chuan.
+It is based on martial arts or practices such as tai chi chuan.

 These phenes correspond to the sense of balance, whose center is located in the inner ear.
 It is that phene that triggers the subjective sensation of moving or floating.

 An unusual perception of space: a sensation that the body extends beyond its normal spatial limits, with the impression of extending beyond the physical body that sometimes goes as far as the infinitely large or the infinitely small.
 There can also be a rhythmic pulsation of consciousness, oscillating between the infinitely big and the infinitely small, sways or the sensation of floating.